uktrade/datahub-header/docs/Deployments.md

 7. If you are happy with the above output, run ```npm publish```.
 The new version should now appear on the [NPM page](https://www.npmjs.com/package/@uktrade/datahub-header).
 8. Publish the new release to GitHub with the commands ```git push``` and ```git push --tags```.
 9. Create a GitHub release using your tag.

-## Rolling out changes

-After a deployment, this package will need to be updated in the [DH frontend](https://github.com/uktrade/data-hub-frontend) and [Find Exporters](https://github.com/uktrade/data-science-frontend).
-The version used in the [legacy MI Dashboards site](https://github.com/uktrade/export-wins-ui-mi) should **not** be changed.
+10. Upgrade the header package in the [Data Hub frontend](https://github.com/uktrade/data-hub-frontend) and [Find Exporters](https://github.com/uktrade/data-science-frontend) (The version used in the [legacy MI Dashboards site](https://github.com/uktrade/export-wins-ui-mi) should **not** be changed).
+If the new version fixes a high or critical severity vulnerability (or some other type of urgent issue) then these two services will need to be deployed as well.

+## Market Access

-Any changes to the header in Market Access projects have historically been carried out by their own developers, as they have a separate implementation of the global header.
+Any changes to the header in Market Access projects have historically been carried out by their developers, as they have a separate implementation of the global header

 In order to facilitate these changes, notify their DM/PM outlining the changes (and if possible, provide a link to a live example of the latest header version).